TurtleMania/dotfiles/README.md

 Neovim using the Lazy plugin manager.
 It requires rust (for tree-sitter).

 ### Desk-env
 Desktop environment using Hyprland.
-It requires waybar, wofi, and hyprpaper.
+It requires waybar, wofi, playerctl, pamixer, and hyprpaper.
 The default apps are kitty, firefox, and dolphin.